Sorry, no results were found for this search.

 Insert Images

-public Image::insert(mixed $image, int $x = 0, int $y = 0, string|Alignment $alignment = Alignment::TOP_LEFT, int $opacity = 100): ImageInterface
+public Image::insert(mixed $image, int $x = 0, int $y = 0, string|Alignment $alignment = Alignment::TOP_LEFT, float $transparency = 1): ImageInterface

 Inserts a new image on top of the current image.
 The image to be inserted can be specified from any of the supported image sources.
 Optionally you can pass coordinates for an offset to move the image relative to the specified alignment position.
-It is also possible to control the opacity of the insertion using the opacity parameter.
+It is also possible to control the opacity of the insertion using the transparency parameter.

 Parameters